JohnLaMaster/MRS-Sim/README.md

        Therefore, different frequency shifts are applied to the two groups.
     6. A variety of quantification methods are built-in.
 Modulated basisline area integration, basisline peak heights, and
        ratios wrt Cr are produced automatically.

+# Working with the model
+If you use one of the provided configuration templates, please cite the corresponding paper listed at the end of the json file.
+If you would like to collaborate to create a dataset, please reach out at john.t.lamaster (at) gmail dot com.